dirty-harry/Redstone-Wallet/README.md

-# Redstone Core
+# Redstone Wallet

-__Warning: we're currently in beta, so use at your own risk.__
+__Warning: we're currently testing, so use at your own risk.__
 This is the repository of the Redstone Wallet, a full node staking wallet using Electron and Angular at the front-end and .NET Core with C# in the back-end.

 # Building and running the Redstone daemon

 The Redstone daemon is the backend REST service, hosting a Redstone node upon which FullNode UI depends.
 The Redstone daemon is hosted in another repository.
 All information on building and running the daemon can be found [here](https://github.com/spartacrypt/Redstone/blob/master/Documentation/getting-started.md).

 # Building and running the Redstone user interface